Symmetric Group Gauge Theories and Simple Gauge/String Dualities: Symmetric Group Gauge Theories

 \subsubsection{Remarks on Degenerations}

-To further explain how Hurwitz theory and the $S_n$ topological quantum field theory match, we rederive some recursion relations for the Hurwitz numbers \cite{CavalieriMiles} using the properties of topological quantum field theory.
-Let us apply (\ref{RecRel1}) to the $S_n$ topological quantum field theory:
+To further explain how Hurwitz theory and the $S_n$ topological quantum field theory match, we rederive some recursion relations for the Hurwitz numbers \cite{CavalieriMiles} and generalize them to surfaces of arbitrary genus using the property (\ref{RecRel1}) \cite{DVV} :

-where $n=\lvert \lambda_i \rvert$ is the degree of the map and, to go from the first to the second line, we used that the metric is diagonal and inversely proportional to the cardinal number of the stabilizer of a permutation in the conjugacy class $\mu$ (as computed explicitly in the next subsection).
+where $n=\lvert \lambda_i \rvert$ is the degree of the map and $\text{Stab}(\mu)$ is the set of elements that leave a permutation in the conjugacy class corresponding to the partition $\mu$ invariant under conjugation.
+To go from the first to the second line, we used the expression of the metric on the sphere that we compute explicitly in the next subsection (\ref{MetricOnTheSphere}).
 This formula allows us to reduce the number of branch points in the correlator.
 Moreover, we can also reduce the genus of the Hurwitz number by applying the cutting property (\ref{RecRel2}) to the Hurwitz theory: